 This blog is based on my personal experience.
 We are all individuals, and you should always do what is right for your own body.

 When in recovery from a restrictive eating disorder such as Anorexia Nervosa or a subset of it, many of us experience something I like to refer to as “recovery binges.”
-This post is written from the point of view of a person who has recovered from Anorexia, but can be true for any person with any type of restrictive eating disorder.
+This post is written from the point of view of a person who has recovered from Anorexia, but could be true for any person with any type of restrictive eating disorder.

 Recovery Binge?
 Say What?